 "Ya know, Steve," I said, "if it wasn't for you I probably wouldn't be celebrating and maybe wouldn't be here at all."

 "What else could I do?"
 Steve said, blushing slightly.
 "We're best friends and we look after one another."

 "Yeah, but it seems most of the time you're looking after me..."
 I said, "and now that people think you may be my boyfriend, you're gonna find it more difficult to get a girlfriend."

-"Maybe in future you may have to look after me.
-Anyway, if my chances of a girlfriend from school are not so good, there are lots of girls at other schools.
+"Maybe sometime in future you may have to look after me, and anyway, if my chances of a girlfriend from our school are not so good, there are lots of girls at other schools.
 This time next year I'll be away from that place forever and I'll have a brand new start at university.
-Getting a girl at uni will mean I won't have to worry about leaving her behind when I leave school, and I bet the university girls will be more fun anyway, so maybe everything will work out for the best after all!"
+And I bet the university girls will be more fun anyway, so maybe everything will work out for the best after all!"

 He gave me a wicked grin, then looked a little more serious.